 Circular Reasoning

-Sometimes, the artist may choose to pass the same plate through the press with a clean, dampened sheet of print paper.
-This faint image, consisting of only residual ink and therefore lighter than the original, is referred to as a “ghost”.
+Sometimes, the artist may choose to pass the same inked plate, untouched, through the press a second time with a clean sheet of print paper.
+This faint image, known as a “ghost”, is lighter than the original because it is composed of only the residual ink from the first passage through the press.

 Previous